xidsyed/acqcc/content/_index.md

 | ![[me 2.webp\|110]] | **me**, [[thoughts/resume\|developer]] <br>builds&nbsp;stuff, mostly in android<br>[linkedin](https://linkedin.com/in/syedmohsin01) [twitter](https://twitter.com) [github](https://github.com) |

 ### 🚧 currently cooking
-as the lone chef in my digital kitchen i made the ever so popular mistake of cooking too many things at once. most of them would inevitably end up on the proverbial *back burner*. here on out we have only two burners:
+as the lone chef in my digital kitchen, i made the all-too-common mistake of cooking too many things at once, with most inevitably ending up on the proverbial back burner. from now on, i've limited myself to just two burners.

 - **albatross** research and review
 	- a spaced-repetition and active-recall based personal knowledge application to explore, archive and interface with information.
-- **ciicii** spaces
+- **timecraft** time blocking and crafting
-	- virtual Space for being productive with friends.
-A gamified virtual space where you level up by finishing your goals
+	- time blocking app with purpose built features that make time tracking, blocking easier than it's ever been before

 ### 🎉 served